 We design, develop and market system-on-a-chip integrated circuits ("ICs") and software for the advanced display industry.
-Our technology translates and optimizes video, computer graphics, and visual Web information for display on a wide variety of electronic devices.
-We have announced products in production with Compaq, Dell, Hewlett-Packard, Hitachi, InFocus Corporation, NEC-Mitsubishi, Samsung, SANYO, Seiko Epson, Sharp, Sony and ViewSonic.
+Our system-on-chip and software technology translates and optimizes video and computer graphics for display on a wide variety of electronic devices, including flat-panel monitors, digital televisions and multimedia projectors.
+Our broad IC product line is used by the world's leading manufacturers of consumer electronics and computer display products to enhance image quality and ease of use.